The Constitution of the United Kingdom

 The Houses of Parliament

 Parliament is made up of three entities: the Monarchy, the House of Commons and the House of Lords.
 To become law, bills have to be passed by both Houses and then given Royal Assent.
-By convention and in practice today, the Queen automatically gives her consent, although in theory she has the absolute and legal power to refuse.
+By convention and in practice today, the monarch automatically gives their consent, although in theory they have the absolute and legal power to refuse.

 By convention, all ministers in government must have a seat in either the House of Commons or the House of Lords.
 The Prime Minister and Chancellor of the Exchequer must have a seat in the House of Commons.
 This convention makes the elected government responsible and accountable to Parliament.
 This is known as the Westminster system of parliamentary government.